Pomax/BezierInfo-2/docs/chapters/yforx/content.en-GB.md

   <input type="range" min="0" max="1" step="0.01" class="slide-control">
 </graphics-element>

-Now, if you look more closely at that right graphic, you'll notice something interesting: if we treat the red line as "the x axis", then the point where the function crosses our line is really just a root for the cubic function x(t) through a shifted "x-axis"... and [we've already seen](#extremities) how to calculate roots, so let's just run cubic root finding - and not even the complicated cubic case either: because of the kind of curve we're starting with, we _know_ there is only root, simplifying the code we need!
+Now, if you look more closely at that right graphic, you'll notice something interesting: if we treat the red line as "the x axis", then the point where the function crosses our line is really just a root for the cubic function x(t) through a shifted "x-axis"... and [we've already seen](#extremities) how to calculate roots, so let's just run cubic root finding - and not even the complicated cubic case either: because of the kind of curve we're starting with, we _know_ there is at most a single root in the interval [0,1], simplifying the code we need!

 First, let's look at the function for x(t):